Asian women say shootings point to relentless, racist tropes

 Two of the Georgia massage businesses had been repeatedly targeted in prostitution investigations in the past 10 years, according to police records.
 The documents show that 12 people had been arrested on prostitution charges, but none since 2013.

-The suspect in the shootings, a 21-year-old white man, considered the women inside the salons “sources of temptation,” police said.
+The suspect in the shootings, a 21-year-old white man, considered the women inside the spas “sources of temptation,” police said.

 Grace Pai, a director of organizing at Chicago’s Asian Americans Advancing Justice branch, called that characterization of the attacks “a real slap in the face to anyone who identifies as an Asian American woman.”